sunflowerit/timesheet/hr_timesheet_holiday/README.rst

 To use this module, you need to:

 #.
 Approve a Leave Request
 #.
-See the hours added to the Analytic Accounts
+See the hours added to Timesheet Activities
 #.
 Revoke a Leave Request
 #.
-See the hours removed from the Analytic Accounts
+See the hours removed from Timesheet Activities

 Known issues / Roadmap
 ======================